 If you are having academic difficulty, it is always best to speak with your professor, who often will help with course material or offer strategies that will allow you to be successful in his or her class.

 To Become a Tutor

 - Tutors are hired by referrals from academic departments.
-For details, contact the Office of Academic Affairs.
+For details, contact the Center for Academic Advising and Support Services.